ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

 the autopilot is disarmed.

 This means that if you execute an RTL, your plane will return to the location at which it was armed.
-If the plane you arm is not a good return point then please setup a :ref:`rally point <common-rally-points>` instead.
+If the place you arm is not a good return point then please setup a :ref:`rally point <common-rally-points>` instead.
 A rally point will be used in preference to the home location for RTL.